PhantomBanditX/Signals-After-the-Noise/README.md

 <img width="1919" height="821" alt="Image" src="https://github.com/user-attachments/assets/985869c8-6145-4f68-b8ec-32fcd14ab7c2" />

 ### 📌 Findings
-Analysis of DeviceEvents identified a ``ReadProcessMemoryApiCall`` event involving ``lsass.exe`` during the investigation window.
-The event was initiated by ``powershell.exe`` under the ``vmadminusername`` account, confirming activity beyond simple handle access.
+Analysis of DeviceProcessEvents identified a PowerShell process launched by vmadminusername shortly after lateral movement activity.
+The command executed a script using the `-File` parameter and referenced the path `C:\Users\vmAdminUsername\Documents\PHTG_.ps1`.
+The process was launched with a hidden window and bypassed PowerShell execution policy restrictions.

 ### 💡 Why it matters
-- ``OpenProcessApiCall`` only proves that a handle to LSASS was opened.
+- Identifies the first script executed directly by the attacker after gaining access.
-- ``ReadProcessMemoryApiCall`` confirms the operator actually read memory from LSASS.
+- Reveals the exact file path used to launch malicious activity.
-- Reading LSASS memory is consistent with credential dumping activity.
+- Shows PowerShell running with ExecutionPolicy Bypass, a common technique used to evade script execution restrictions.

 ### Conclusion
-The ActionType ``ReadProcessMemoryApiCall`` confirmed that the operator progressed beyond handle access and successfully read memory from ``lsass.exe``.
-Combined with the earlier ``OpenProcessApiCall`` activity, this provides strong evidence of credential-access behavior consistent with LSASS credential dumping techniques.
+The first script executed by the operator was `C:\Users\vmAdminUsername\Documents\PHTG_.ps1`.
+This execution represents the initial attacker-controlled script activity observed following successful lateral movement and provides a key artifact for further investigation.

 </details>